-And usually, the reason behind a bad year is because I’ve forgotten a few things: I’ve disconnected from the vision of who I want to be and how I want to feel.
+And usually, the reason behind a bad year is that I’ve forgotten a few things: I’ve disconnected from the vision of who I want to be and how I want to feel.

 So how do you have an amazing year?
-What does it take to totally crush it?
+What does it take to crush it totally?
 And how do you turn things around when the previous year might not have been so stellar?

 Part of rebuilding your life requires some introspection.
 Looking deep within and reconnecting with (or finding) who you want to be is an important first step to not only having your best year but also becoming your best self.

 Questions to ask yourself to have your best year

 I start out by reflecting on the previous year…no matter how painful it may be.
 You saw some of it in my Dear 2018, Let’s Rebuild post.
 I did a lot of journaling, so I took some time to go back through my journal entries and monthly reviews in my planner.
 Even though it wasn’t the greatest year, there were a lot of great things that happened.
 I got a lot done, faced my struggles and learned from them.

 It’s human nature to focus more on our struggles and the negative things that happened.
 When you’re faced with this, make a list of 5-10 things you achieved to retrain your brain to focus on your achievements instead of your struggles all the time.